Small and located in Northern Europe, Denmark. Its rich legacy started in the ninth century with the Vikings' arrival.

 Geography and Culture

 For all its modest stature, Denmark boasts beautiful beaches, flat fields, and softly rising hills.
-Viking, Christian, and modern European inspirations characterize its eclectic culture.
+Viking, Christian, and modern European inspirations characterise its eclectic culture.
 Design brands The LEGO Company and Bang & Olufsen, as well as warmth and traditional cuisine like smørrebrød, are passions of Danes.

 Climate